 Example: For a Welcome Series, you can create two parallel paths in your flow split around whether a recipient has purchased from you before in the past -- existing customers may not need the same introductory content you might otherwise send to new subscribers that have never bought before.

 Trigger Splits are only supported in event-triggered flows, where the flow is triggered off a given event metric in your account.
 This component is not available in list or segment-triggered flows.

 Abandoned Cart Reminder.
 Use our "Conditional Split" to create unique paths for those that have purchased before vs. those that would be first-time customers.

 When someone starts a checkout, but doesn't complete their purchase, following up is a no-brainer.
 If this person has never, ever bought from your before, however, this is big moment.
 This shopper found you and is close to becoming a first-time buyer, but something is holding them back.
 You might know the largest pain-points for shoppers that are new to your brand and have just the right message.
 You may want to offer an eye-catching discount to get this new lead to convert.

 Abandoned Cart Reminder.
-Use our "Trigger Split" to create unique paths for those that has over a certain value left behind in their cart.
+Use our "Trigger Split" to create unique paths for those that have over a certain value left behind in their cart.